phthallo/pyflagoras/README.md

                             /foo/bar/file.svg
                         Default:
                             progresspride
+  -o OUTPUT, --output OUTPUT
-  -n NAME, --name NAME  Customise the name of the final .png.
+                        Customise the name of the final .png.
 The following can be used as part of the file name:
                         Format placeholders:
                             {n}: File name (e.g celeste_classic)
                             {N}: File name (full) (e.g celeste_classic.png)